Creating Accessible Exam Papers

 These guidelines do not supersede any specific exam adjustments recommended for individual students.
 These should still be implemented.

-This guidance was produced by the Technology Information and Communication Group (subgroup of the Student Disability Committee).
+This guidance was produced by the Technology Information and Communication Group (previously a subgroup of the Student Disability Committee).

 It is impossible to make one document accessible to all users but the following suggestions can assist in making the document as accessible to as many users as possible.
 This should mean fewer requests for exam papers in alternative formats.

 - Size/Type –minimum font size of point 12 should be used.

 - A sans serif type face such as Verdana, Calibri or Arial.